 It’s a common and very fair question.
 When first starting out with betting, a good idea is to focus on sports and leagues with which you are familiar.
 If you’re a basketball fan, stick with NBA betting or college basketball betting.
 If you have no knowledge base for a particular sport, it’ll be difficult to pick winners consistently.

 Another suggestion is to start slow, meaning you don’t need to bet every single day.
-Starting with football betting, either NCAA or NFL, can be of some help because games mainly take place one day per week.
-The NFL also has standalone matchups on Thursday and matchups on Monday, but the bulk of the betting is focused on Sunday.
+Starting with football betting, either NCAAF betting or NFL betting, can be of some help because games mainly take place one day per week.
+The NFL also has standalone matchups on Thursday (Find TNF odds) and matchups on Monday (Find MNF odds), but the bulk of the betting is focused on Sunday.
 And it’s mostly Saturday for college football.

 3. Learn how to read betting lines

 When you’re new to betting, knowing how to read odds and calculate the potential risk and reward of your bets is vital.
 Looking at the odds and seeing all the numbers on the board can appear overwhelming, but should be no problem with a little explanation and practice.
-Here, we’ve got a typical example of what a betting line looks like on a sportsbook app:
+Here, we’ve got a typical example of what a betting line looks like on a sportsbook app like Caesars Sportsbook Maryland:

 The most common bets are moneylines, spreads, and totals, and these are the lines that appear by default for every game in most major sports.
 This is a good place to start, and we’ll go through each one below.